TissueImageAnalytics/CoNIC/conic_template/README.md

 6. Modify `Dockerfile` to dockerize your code if necessary.
 You will likely skip this step if you have not deviated from our instructions.
 7. Set `EXECUTE_IN_DOCKER=True` within `process.py` and modify `requirements.txt` according to your needs.
 8. Modify `LOCAL_INPUT` and `LOCAL_OUTPUT` within `./test.sh`.
-9. Run `test.sh` for testing the docker image locally.
+9. Run `test.sh` for testing the docker container locally.
 Repeat previous steps upon failure.
-10. Run `export.sh` for generating docker image for submission.
+10. Run `export.sh` for generating docker container for submission.
 11. Make your Algorithm on Grand Challenge website.
 Please refer to this [page](https://github.com/TissueImageAnalytics/CoNIC/tree/docker-template) for setting up the interface.
-12. Upload docker image from step #10 to your Grand Challenge Algorithm.
+12. Upload docker container from step #10 to your Grand Challenge Algorithm.
 13. Submit your algorithm to CoNIC Challenge.